snl-dakota/dakota-examples/official/deterministic_calibration/scalar_multiexperiment_config/README.md

 method to use when discovering a local minimum will achieve the goal of the calibration, and the residuals have smooth gradients.

+# Additional Input to Dakota

+In the `reponses` section of the Dakota input file, the keywords `num_experiments` and `num_config_variables` are set to 2 and 1, respectively.
+The keyword `calibration_data_file` also appears and is set to `displacements.dat`.
+This file has an initial header line that may contain column headings or other information helpful to the user (Dakota treats it as a comment) followed by one line per experiment.
+Each of these lines contains the value of our single configuration variable (the verical load, $`Y`$), followed by 20 measurements of the displacement.
+As Dakota performs evaluations, it will insert these values of $`Y`$ into the `continuous_state` variable
+$`Y`$ that is defined in the `variables` section of the input file.

 ## Analysis Driver

 The model to be calibrated predicts the dependence of the Young’s